ga-wdi-boston/wdi_6_js_demo_basics/README.md

 ## Basic Input/Output

 Since we won't be interacting with web pages for a little while, we can use `console.log` or `alert` as the JavaScript equivalents of `puts`.
 There is also a JavaScript equivalent to `gets`, which is `prompt`.
-Just like in Ruby, these are mostly used for temporary debugging purposes and you'd never see them on a production web site.
+As in Ruby, these are mostly used for temporary debugging purposes and you'd never see them on a production web site.

 ```js
 console.log('Here I am');